Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Experimental demonstration and countermeasures

-To explore a broad spectral region, we use a supercontinuum wideband fibre laser covering a wavelength range of $500$-$2200$~nm.
-While all encoder components are optimised for the telecom C-band centred around $1550$~nm, we intentionally illuminate the \gls*{dfb} laser with wavelengths far from its nominal injection locking region.
-Importantly, the laser under test does not have an isolator and is biased just above its lasing threshold, without attempting \gls*{oil} at these out-of-band wavelengths.
+To explore a broad spectral region, we use a supercontinuum wideband fiber laser covering a wavelength range of $500$-$2200$~nm.
+While all encoder components are optimized for the telecom C-band centered around $1550$~nm, we intentionally illuminate the \gls*{dfb} laser with wavelengths far from its nominal injection locking region.
+Importantly, the laser under test does not have an isolator and is not locking to this out-of-band light.
 Reflected signals, largely bypassing the cavity due to off-resonance conditions, are collected via the circulator and measured using an \gls*{osa}.
-Although different laser designs can have different reflectivity mirrors on its facets (or no mirror for the case with only broadband Fresnel reflection), they are all likely to reflect a portion of the incoming light.
-This arrangement allows us to directly measure and characterise how the laser cavity structure affects signals at wavelengths significantly outside its normal operational range, identifying spectral regions where unexpectedly high levels of reflected power could aid Eve’s Trojan attack.
+This arrangement allows us to directly measure and characterize how the laser cavity structure affects signals at wavelengths significantly outside its normal operational range, identifying spectral regions where unexpectedly high levels of reflected power could aid Eve’s \gls*{twirl} attack.

+It is worth noting that while our experimental characterization was performed using a \gls*{dfb} laser (the most commonly used laser type within \gls*{qkd} systems), the \gls*{twirl} attack is expected to apply broadly to any laser used in OIL architectures.
+This generality arises because \gls*{oil} inherently requires an optical pathway into the laser cavity, and this same pathway is accessible to light at \gls*{twirl} wavelengths.
+Any laser cavity will exhibit some degree of reflectivity at out-of-band wavelengths via interaction with cavity interfaces or facets, particularly since the gain medium provides neither absorption nor amplification far from the operating wavelength.
+The quantitative reflectivity spectrum will depend on the specific laser design, and therefore a thorough security assessment should include characterization of the laser employed in each implementation.